netbiolab/HCNetlas/README.md

 ## 2. Gene set connectivity analysis
-Next, we propose geneset connectivity analysis, which count for connected disease-related genes in networks.
-As a disease geneset, SLE-associated genes from KEGG pathway are uploaded in `data` folder with `kegg_hsa05322.tsv` file.
-The function `GenesetConnectivity()` takes merged network list containing both hcNETLAS CGNs and disease CGNs, two characters indicating control and disease, and disease geneset.
+Next, we propose gene set connectivity analysis, accounting for connected disease-related genes in networks.
+As a disease geneset, SLE-associated genes from KEGG pathway are uploaded in `data` folder with `kegg_hsa05322.tsv` file name.
+The function `GenesetConnectivity()` takes merged network list containing both hcNETLAS CGNs and disease CGNs, two characters indicating control and disease, and disease gene set.
 The function returns a dataframe with counts of connections among disease genes in each networks.

 ```r
 #get SLE DB